Lincoln County EMA says preparation for more flooding has already begun

 The EMA said some of the water is not going anywhere anytime soon.

-"Our big issue right now is the flooding of the Elk River down here in Fayetteville in Lincoln County," explained Steve Parks, Lincoln County EMA Director.
+"Our big issue right now is the flooding of the Elk River down here in Fayetteville in Lincoln County," explained Steve Parks, Lincoln County EMA Deputy Director.
 "We reached a high of 24 point 2 feet last night.
 But now it's already receded down to 19 point 7 feet, which is a little over flood stage."

 Parks said the water levels are actively being managed through Tim's Ford Reservoir, and TVA has a great plan to reduce flooding. ￼